CMU-17-356/dronuts2022-group_1_spring_2022/README.md

 should familiarize yourself with both projects in order to justify your decision.
 Once the decision is made, install it in your groups repository.

+### QA/Helpful Tools We Have Set up

+* <b>Eslint</b> is the linter our group uses.
+We use it to automatically lint our code through the eslint plugin for vscode, and we additionally configured github-action to run the linter as a step of the CI process for every commit.

+* <b>JEST</b> is out testing framework, and we configured github-actions to run our tests located in the "test/" directory for every commit as a step of the CI process.

+* <b>npm-check</b> is the tool we use for detecting dependency updates.
+As it is meant to be installed globally through npm, we didn't include it in package.json

 ### QA/Helpful Tools
 1. You should install a linter for your repository, to help manage code style.
 We highly recommend [eslint](https://eslint.org/docs/user-guide/getting-started)